-The first round application deadline is Monday, January 6, 2014, at noon.
-The second application round deadline is Friday, January 24th an noon.
+The application deadline is Monday, January 12, 2015, at noon.
 All application materials, including letters of reference, should be submitted by the application deadline in order to be considered complete and on time.
 Applicants are strongly encouraged to contact/request their references at least 2 weeks prior to the application deadline.

 All applications are considered on the basis of merit.
-First round applications, however, will receive preference in terms of acceptance and funding.
-Second round applicants will be considered on a space-available basis, but may or may not receive fellowship funding.
+Applications and location sites will receive preference in terms of acceptance and funding.

 Requirements of Candidates Selected for Program Participation